Celebrating the Annunciation and Incarnation

 Besides giving to us the perfect examples of fulfilling ones vocation, the Incarnation and Annunciation offer to us the perfect formula for making that possible.
 It is not just our own personal commitment or inner strength that makes it possible (Matthew 26:33), but by following the example of Jesus and Mary by developing a deeply personal and loving relationship with God the Father through much faith and prayer.

 Unfortunately some people today expect their priests to only tell them what makes them feel good.
 (Cf. 2 Timothy 4:3) They assume that the priest, the church, the world, and even God owe them a life without suffering.
-They look to God primarily to be saved from suffering.
+They look to God primarily for Him to save them from suffering.
 By reflecting on Mary’s “Yes” to her vocation and by reflecting on her life’s example in how she was not saved from suffering in this life the lay faithful will have a greater opportunity to be cured of these possible false expectations and to grow in a greater appreciation of a salvation from sin rather than just a salvation strictly from suffering.
+This deeper awareness of the meaning of life will aid them in discerning and living out their vocation.

 A New Name for the Solemnity